tenebrousedge/shell_guide/shell_guide.md

 #### Prezto

-Prezto is pretty, fast, easily configurable, and for the most part user friendly.
+Prezto is pretty, fast, easily configurable, and user friendly.
 It does neat things like tab-autocompletion for git branches (and almost everything else you can think of), syntax highlighting as you type, and powerful history tools.
+I can't really praise it enough, and it's really hard to show you why in plain text, so just use it already ☺

 ## Navigation